Skip to content

 • Online: Click here to purchase or renew your pass online.

-• In Person: At the pools during business hours, at the Municipal Services Center (office hours are 8 am to 5 pm weekdays).
+• In Person: At the pools during business hours, at the Bob Crane Community Center (Parks and Recreation office hours are 8 am to 5 pm weekdays).

 • Pass Pick-Up: Passes may be picked up in person at Devon Pool, Reed Road Water Park, Tremont Pool, or the Northam Park Tennis Courts when those facilities open for the season.

 • All facilities are cash-free.
 All pass and daily fees must be paid by credit card (Visa, Master Card and Discover Card).
-If you wish to use cash or check to purchase your passes, please visit the Municipal Services Center.
 Children two and under are free, and do not require a pass or daily admission.

 RESIDENT FEES

 Residents must live or work in Upper Arlington.
-Please provide a copy of a utility bill, lease, deed, pay stub or Tax record to the main office at 3600 Tremont Road.
-Family = A maximum of two adults and/or their dependent children.
+Please provide a copy of a utility bill, lease, deed, pay stub or Tax record to the main office at 3200 Tremont Road.
 All pass holders must live at the same address.

 NON-RESIDENT FEES